 Background and History

-Commemorative coinage plays an important part in American numismatics, highlighting the people, places, and events that shaped the country.
-The classic commemorative coins struck between 1892 and 1954 feature a wide array of creative and sometimes enigmatic designs not found elsewhere within the nation’s coinage.
-These coins were struck in silver or gold across a range of different denominations.
-Among the vast array of issues are the 1915-S Panama Pacific $50 Gold Pieces (Buy on eBay), which stand apart for their size, shape, beauty, and extremely limited mintage.
+Commemorative coinage plays an important role in American numismatics, highlighting the people, places, and events that shaped the country.
+The classic commemorative coins issued between 1892 and 1954 feature a wide variety of creative and sometimes peculiar designs struck in silver or gold across a range of different denominations.
+Even amidst this great diversity, the 1915-S Panama Pacific $50 Gold Pieces (Buy on eBay) stand apart for their size, shape, beauty, and extremely limited mintage.
 These coins were issued as part of a larger program authorized to commemorate the Panama-Pacific International Exposition.

 The exposition was a world’s fair held in San Francisco from February 20 to December 4, 1915.
 The purpose of the fair was to celebrate the completion of the Panama Canal, but it was also seen as an opportunity for the city to showcase its recovery from the devastating earthquake of 1906.
 Highlights of the exposition included the Liberty Bell, which was moved from Philadelphia for the occasion, the first steam locomotive of the Southern Pacific Railroad, and a phone line laid from San Francisco to New York, so that people across the country could hear the Pacific Ocean.
 The exposition was held along the northern shore of San Francisco, with many buildings constructed to house the various exhibits.
 The central building was known as the Tower of Jewels, which was covered by more than 100,000 cut glass faceted Novagems.